raspberrypilearning/sense-hat-pong/worksheet.md

 Let's start our pong game by lighting up a single LED, and then a few more to create a bat.

 1. First you'll need to import the `sense_hat` library.
-Type the following into your `pong.py` text file.
+Type the following into your `pong.py` text file:

 	```python
 	from sense_hat import SenseHat